marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-02-post-google-it-support.md

 On the flip side, it's worth mentioning that while Google Professional Certificates equip you with valuable knowledge and skills, they might not be seen as prestigious as an AZ-104 certification from Microsoft or a Google Cloud Platform (GCP) one.
 This has been my personal experience.
 Nonetheless, the time you spend on them is definitely a great advantage, especially if an IT Support skillset is what you're after.

 **Disclaimer:** This article is solely based on my personal account.
-I have not received any endorsement or compensation from Google or any related party.
-My aim is to share insights that may help others assess whether the Google Project Management Professional Certificate aligns with their own goals and needs.
-Whenever possible, I also encourage you to look into available scholarships or community resources that may help cover the costs of such programs.
+I have not received any endorsement from Google or any related party.
+My aim is to share insights that may help others assess whether the Google IT Support Professional Certificate aligns with their own objectives and needs.
+Whenever possible, I also encourage you to look into available scolarships or community resources that may foster life-long learning for a more accesible educational experience.
 {: .notice--info}

 ---